pombredanne/sparsedb/README.md

 ## status

-seems to work.  use at your peril
+seems to work.  not optimised.  use at your peril

 ## usage